 Phone: 610-205-3700 (ask for Fred, that’s not my name but it should keep the front office on their feet)

 Hello!
 My name is David Alexander and I am a special education teacher at Candlebrook Elementary.
-This is my fourth year as an Upper Merion Viking, and I am honored to be a part of your child’s life.
+This is my fifth year as an Upper Merion Viking, and I am honored to be a part of your child’s life.
 Prior to teaching at Candlebrook Elementary, I taught for the Abington Area School District and The School District of Philadelphia.
 My certification is in Elementary Education (PreK-4), with the 5th&6th grade certification add-on as well as Special Education grades PreK-8.
 I received my Bachelor’s Degree (Cum Laude) in Early Childhood Education at Temple University and my Master's Degree in Education (M.Ed.) with a concentration in Differentiated Instruction from LaSalle University.
 Prior to teaching, I served in the United States Marine Corps.

 Whilst you might find me in room 153 located next to the main entrance on the way to the library (I’ve always wanted to use “whilst” in a sentence.. sounds fancy!), I have also been known to poke my head into other rooms throughout the day to spread the word about my world champion Dallas Cowboys.
 So many lessons can be taught while discussing the Dallas Cowboys such as: how to cope with feelings of jealousy as well as quantity discrimination (for instance, five Super Bowl victories is more than one Super Bowl victory).